Massachusetts General Hospital Department of Surgery

 Chi-Fu Jeffrey Yang, MD

-Dr. Yang has been the lead or senior author on high impact papers published in the British Medical Journal, Journal of Clinical Oncology, JAMA Oncology, Lancet Respiratory Medicine, Journal of Thoracic Oncology, Annals of Surgery, and Chest.
-He authored over 160 original articles, including 90 as first, co-first, or senior author.
+Dr. Yang leads several clinical studies.
+He is co-principal investigator and project leader of a $3.5 million NIH R01-funded study evaluating postoperative complications and recovery in cardiothoracic patients.
+He is also the co-principal investigator and project leader of a $1.5 million AHRQ R18-funded study evaluating lung cancer screening in Black women.
+Dr. Yang serves as Vice Chair of the Alliance Thoracic Surgery Group.
+Dr. Yang has been the lead or senior author on several high impact papers published in the British Medical Journal, Journal of Clinical Oncology, JAMA Oncology, Lancet Respiratory Medicine, Journal of Thoracic Oncology, Annals of Surgery, and Chest.
+He has written over 160 publications, including over 90 as first-, co-first or senior author.
 Dr. Yang is an editorial board member of the Journal of Thoracic and Cardiovascular Surgery, the Journal of Thoracic Diseases, and the Society of Thoracic Surgeons Online Curriculum.
 He is also an associate editor for Pearson’s General Thoracic Surgery.

 Meet the Program Director